gaganmacgit/OnlineStoreRestServices/README.md

     </cartitem>
    ```

- 7.For viewing the products present in the user cart at any time , GET URL : /rest/user/emailid/cart/product
+ 7. For viewing the products present in the user cart at any time , GET URL : /rest/user/emailid/cart/product
- 8.For finally checkout the cart, POST URL /rest/user/emailid/cart/checkout
+ 8. For finally checkout the cart, POST URL /rest/user/emailid/cart/checkout

 For all the above URL, support for both JSON and XML type of data in Response is supported.This can be done by changing the Accept header to either application/json or application/xml.Once the application is deployed on tomcat , user can use POSTMAN chrome plugin for verifying the above functionalities.